 Is eradicating unemployment a utopic dream?

 I think you can agree with me that ending unemployment is achievable.
-I believe a business’s main aim is to create profit while assuring the well-being of its employees, stakeholders, the environment, and the community at large.
-As long as the business makes a profit, the entrepreneur continues investing in it; therefore, it continues existing.
+A business’s main aim is to create profit while assuring the well-being of its employees, stakeholders, the environment, and the community.
+As long as the business makes a profit, the entrepreneur continues investing in it; therefore, it continues to exist.
 This means that he can take care of the employees who continue working for the business and therefore continue being employed.

-With support, I believe entrepreneurs can bring prosperity and end vices in society by opening opportunities for everyone.
+With support, entrepreneurs can bring prosperity and end vices in society by opening opportunities for everyone.

 By providing them with the required assistance and helping professionalize entrepreneurship, at least 80% of the businesses can survive longer to fulfill their goals.
 When these businesses achieve their goals, they create a tremendous societal impact that guarantees growth and prosperity.

-Having dependable and long-lasting businesses will ensure no human potential is lost, which equates to recycling the human potential, which is the unlimited resource and solution provider on earth.
+Having dependable and long-lasting businesses will ensure no human potential is lost, equating to recycling the human potential, the unlimited resource and solution provider on earth.

 Let’s join our forces to create True Enterprises and True Entrepreneurs for the greater good.